Aadi2001/the-art-of-command-line/README.md

 - For network connection details, use `netstat` and `ss`.

 - For a quick overview of what's happening on a system, `dstat` is especially useful.
-For broadest overview with details, use [`glances`](https://github.com/nicolargo/glances).
+For the broadest overview with details, use [`glances`](https://github.com/nicolargo/glances).

 - To know memory status, run and understand the output of `free` and `vmstat`.
 In particular, be aware the "cached" value is memory held by the Linux kernel as file cache, so effectively counts toward the "free" value.